Check a car’s service history

 Check the service history on the CARFAX Report

 The service history of a car should show most of the above mentioned maintenance types.
 Some of these can be performed at home by adept owners, but others are more commonly performed by a service / repair shop.
-Below is an example of how the CARFAX Report displays a vehicle’s service history in a clear and easy-to-read way:

 It is important to note that the service history of a car is only one element to consider when buying a used vehicle.
 While service records are helpful in learning about a vehicle’s past, it’s important to learn as much about a vehicle before you buy it.